wilkelab/ggridges/cran-comments.md

-This is a minor version increase for ggridges, providing numerous improvements and new features.
-It also adds a missing import statement that wasn't flagged by CRAN check for the previous submission.
+This packages is meant as a replacement for the package 'ggjoy' currently on CRAN.
+I have changed the name because the term "joyplot" has an unfortunate history.
+It comes from the band Joy Division, which was named after Nazi concentration camp brothels (see here: https://en.wikipedia.org/wiki/House_of_Dolls ).
+In the 'ggridges' package, all references to "joyplots" have been changed into "ridgeline plots", and functions such as 'geom_joy' have been renamed into appropriate terms (e.g., 'geom_density_ridges').

+Once 'ggridges' is on CRAN, I will replace the 'ggjoy' package with a placeholder package that simply exports the 'ggridges' functions under the old 'ggjoy' name and warns users that 'ggjoy' is deprecated.

 One data file contains UTF-8 marked strings.
 The file contains election results from Catalania, and the municipality names contain non-ASCII characters.
-None of these names make it into the example figure that is generated from this file, so I think it is best to leave the file as is for completeness.
+None of these names make it into the example figure that is generated from this file, so it is best to leave the file as is for completeness.

 ## Test environments